GUEST CHEF – NIC WATT

 A SIT DOWN WITH NIC WATT

-We’re thrilled to welcome one of New Zealand’s most celebrated chefs, Nic Watt, to the Woop kitchen for the very first time.
+We’re thrilled to welcome one of New Zealand’s most celebrated chefs, Nic Watt, to the Woop kitchen.

 MASU Beef Teriyaki Sticky Mushroom Kamameshi Rice